 ‘Decarbonization’ refers to reducing ‘carbon intensity’ and lowering the level of greenhouse gas emissions produced by a multitude of sources.
 To be more definitive, it involves decarbonizing energy, reducing CO2 levels per unit of electricity generated.

 Decarbonization Process: General framework of ‘How to Decarbonize’

-After having a fair understanding of what is decarbonization, one might think where to start from?
+After having a fair understanding of what is decarbonization, one might think about where to start from?
 How to decarbonize?
-Is there any set decarbonization processes?
+Are there any set decarbonization processes?
 Hang in there!
 We’ll delve into the details below.

 Step 1: Know your Potential and Baseline

 Knowing about your current status on the decarbonization journey would help you set achievable goals and enable fast decision-making by allowing you to get details about where and how to act.
 You can start with your decarbonization process by creating baseline emissions by source.

 To adopt a well-strategized decarbonization process, you can use data solutions such as software to curate and analyze data.
 This will make it easy for you to use the data and share it with your stakeholders.
 Keeping the stakeholders in the loop is advisable to ensure your decarbonization ambitions align with your organization’s inclination to change.

 After analyzing and knowing your goals, it’s time to announce them.

 According to one of our research, announcing the goals pushes businesses to set ambitious goals, encourages them to achieve their goals faster, and boosts success.